hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/solang.md

             </td>
             <td>
                 <b>
-                    WIP: Use discriminators on Solana instead of selectors
+                    Use discriminators on Solana instead of selectors ⚓
                 </b>
             </td>
         </tr>
         <tr>
             <td>
+                <span class="chip">solana</span>
             </td>
             <td>
-                Signed-off-by: Lucas Steuernagel <lucas.tnagel@gmail.com>
+                In order to integrate with Anchor, Solang needs to support discriminators.
+This PR refactors the Solana target so that it works with eight byte discriminators instead of four byte selectors.

+The Anchor and Solana integration tests are failing, because we need to merge [this PR](https://github.com/solana-labs/solana-solidity.js/pull/47) in the `@solana/solidity.js` repository and release a new version of the library.
             </td>
         </tr>
     </table>